2-inch Wide Landscape Garden Staples (2X Wider, 25% Thicker)

 - Heavy duty landscape staples sold in bulk

 - 30-day return policy

-- Free, Priority Mail shipping: arrives in 3 business days (< 200 lbs), anywhere in USA
+- Free, Priority Mail shipping: arrives in 3 business days (5,000 staples or less), anywhere in USA

 These Sandbaggy 6 in x 2 in x 6 in landscape staples are commercial grade landscape staples that will help you get the job done, whether backyard projects or large landscaping projects.